 "Do you want to be a winner?!
 (Yes!)
 Then sound your buzzer! (buzz) Sound your bell! (ding) And get ready to play Winner Take All with our Winner Take All quizmaster, Bill Cullen!"Game Show that was the first Mark Goodson-Bill Todman production, which ran on CBS and NBC from 1946-52.
 Two contestants (one signified by a buzzer, the other by a bell) competed to answer general-knowledge questions, with a wrong answer giving the opponent a free guess.
 First to score three points won the game and a nice prize, then faced off against another challenger.
 Occasionally, the contestants would be blindfolded and try to figure out what item they were given to hold.Beginning on CBS radio in June 1946, the first host was Ward Wilson.
 In September, Wilson stepped down and the announcer, a young man from Pittsburgh named Bill Cullen, became "temporary host"...but did so well that the position became permanent.A nighttime television version aired from July 1948 to October 1950 with Bud Collyer as host.
 While a daytime version was mounted four months later with Barry Gray as emcee, it fell after a mere ten weeks.
 The radio version, which Collyer had been hosting since August 1950, ended in February 1952.Later that month, Winner returned as a daytime series on NBC with Cullen returning as emcee and Don Pardo as announcer.
 Although Cullen proved himself just as good on television as he was on radio, this version was sent packing by stiff competition upon the conclusion of its ninth week.The show's final run began in June 1952 as part of the Peacock's new daily variety series Matinee In New York, again with Cullen hosting.
-The show lasted 13 weeks this time.Winner was not only the first Goodson-Todman production and Cullen's first hosting job, but it was also the first game to use lockout devices and the first to use returning champions, both staples of the genre.
+The show lasted 13 weeks this time.Winner was not only the first Goodson-Todman production and Cullen's first hosting job, but it was also the first game show to use lockout devices and the first to use returning champions, which are now both staples of the genre.

 —Don Pardo's opening spiel for the 1952 TV version.